ANIMAL RIGHTS DECLARATION

 Please Sign and Endorse

 Human Rights are well known and globally recognized through the United Nations on earth.
 However, the rights of non-human sentient beings are often marginalized or misrepresented.
-In truth, we do not require separate “Human Rights” and “Animal Rights,” because all humans are animals, and all animals capable of subjective experience are sentient persons with our own interests, emotions, consciousness, and value personal to the self.
+In truth, we do not require separate “Human Rights” and “Animal Rights,” because all humans are animals, and all animals capable of subjective experience are sentient persons with our own interests, emotions, consciousness, and intrinsic value.

 This declaration provides a single, unified framework to replace fragmented and often speciesism based, human-only and animal-only rights systems.
 It applies equally to humans and to non-human animals, because its basis is not human supremacy in society, but sentience and science.